CarlosAndresd/f_abm/CONTRIBUTING.md

 ## You have found a bug

+Please, let us know what happened with the [corresponding issue](https://github.com/CarlosAndresd/f_abm/issues/new?assignees=&labels=bug&projects=&template=bug_report_template.yml&title=Bug+Report).

 ## You want to write or improve some code

+Thanks! when writing new code please keep in mind the [following guidelines](#guidelines-when-adding-new-code)

 ## You want to add examples or tests

+Thanks!
+Please follow the [guidelines to add new code](#guidelines-when-adding-new-code), and in addition to that do the following:

+- If you are adding tests, make sure that they are run automatically.
+- If you are adding examples, please document well the examples and the use of functions in them.
+- In both cases, make sure to add the tests or examples in the correct directory.

 ## You have an idea for new functionality

+All new ideas are welcome, please provide details for your idea with the following issue

 ## You want to implement new functionality

+Thanks!
+Please follow the [guidelines to add new code](#guidelines-when-adding-new-code).
+If the functionality was suggested in an issue, please make sure to reply or close the issue.
+If the functionality was not suggested in an issue, please make an issue and then reply or close it.

 ## You want to contribute with documentation

+Great!
+In this repository documentation is made automatically using Sphinx and HTML webpages, so please make sure to follow that convention.

+## Guidelines when adding new code

+- The prefered docstrings style is [Numpy-Style Docstrings](https://numpydoc.readthedocs.io/en/latest/format.html).
+- Follow the code style guidelines of [PEP8](https://peps.python.org/pep-0008/).
+This is easily done if you write code using an IDE like PyCharm
+- When defining new functions and variables, please use the [PEP8](https://peps.python.org/pep-0008/) standard.
+In a nutshell:
+	- Function names should be lowercase.
+	- Variable names should be lowercase.
+- Whenever possible, add in the function docstrins a simple example of how to use the function.
+Also, make use of default parameters to be able to use the functions in a simple way.